I think I’m beginning to love Valentine’s Day in a whole new way now that I have kids.

 More Valentine Ideas For Kids

-Reading books is another great option for any theme or holiday!
+Reading books is a great option for any theme or holiday!
 These Valentine’s Day books are some of the top picks.
 Add them to your home library or see if your local library has them on hand.

 Love From The Crayons – If your kids love any of the Crayon books, they’ll want to read this Valentine version where the crayons explore the bright colors and subtle shades of love.